The Economics of AI Front Desk Services

 The Math

-AI receptionist costs 1% of a full-time employee.
+AI front desk coverage costs 1% of a full-time employee.

 Even if call volume 10x'd (2,000 calls/month), you'd pay $4,536/year—still 10% of an FTE.